Skip to main content

 The market for reporting automation tools has expanded significantly, and they’re not all built for the same use case.
 Here’s how to narrow the field.

 Start with your output format.
 Do you want to send email reports, PDFs, dashboard links, or some combination?
-If your goal is maximum client engagement, email-based reports consistently outperform other formats.
-Choose a tool that outputs what your clients will actually read.
+Choose a format your clients can consume easily, then measure delivery, access, replies, and explicit feedback in your own roster.

 Check the integrations.
 At minimum, you need Google Ads, Meta Ads, and GA4.
 Many agencies also need Google Search Console, LinkedIn Ads, TikTok Ads, or e-commerce platform connections.
 Verify that integrations are real and maintained, not just listed on a marketing page.